New & Used Scion FR-S: In Depth

 GET A FREE PRICE QUOTE

-The Scion FR-S is a coupe that sits on a lightweight, capable chassis with two doors and 2+2 seating, featuring a decently powerful four-cylinder engine.
-Built for the budget-conscious driving enthusiast, the FR-S competes with the Subaru BRZ, Mazda Miata, and the Hyundai Genesis Coupe.
+The Scion FR-S is a coupe that has a lightweight, capable chassis with two doors and 2+2 seating, featuring a decently powerful four-cylinder engine.
+Designed for the budget-conscious driving enthusiast, the FR-S competes with the Subaru BRZ, Mazda Miata, and the Hyundai Genesis Coupe.

 Brand-new for the 2013 model year, the FR-S hasn't developed a history yet--but it is already spread widely through Toyota-group companies, with Subaru getting its version of the car, known as the BRZ.
 Toyota itself also has a version of the car, the GT 86, but it's not yet being offered in the U.S.